chenyukang/toy-compilers/README.md

 1. BrainFuck
 2. While language
-3. while language with function support
+3. While language with function support
 4. to be continued ...